Mitiaro

-Mitiaro, the fourth island in the Cook Islands group, is of volcanic origin.
+Mitiʻāro, the fourth island in the Cook Islands group, is of volcanic origin.
 Standing in water 14,750 ft deep it is 4 mi across at its widest point.

 Geography

 Mitiaro, also known as Nukuroa, is part of the Nga-Pu-Toru island group formerly, a volcano that became a coral atoll.
 The coral died forming fossilised coral (known locally as makatea).

 The island is surrounded by a belt of this makatea, between 20 and 40 ft high and characteristic of islands in the southern group.
 The centre of the island is almost flat, quite swampy and contains two freshwater lakes, Rotonui (big lake) and Toto Iti (small lake).

 The lakes are teeming with eels (Anguilla obscura), which the locals call itiki and who reach the lakes from the Ocean through underwater connections, and the imported tilapia from Africa where it is known as bream.
+The island has around 18 km of coastline.
 Beaches are limited but there are subterranean limestone caves and the beach at low tide abounds in marine life.